ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Bastion HTB.md

 1. Initial Nmap Enumeration
 2. SMB Enumeration - Port 139,445
 3. Cracking the hash using hashcat
+4. Privilege Escalation using winPEAS
+	4.1  **It Is Always a Good Idea to Check AppData Folder on Windows machine**
+5. **Transferring Files from Target (Victim) to Attacker (Kali) Machine**
+6. Lesson Learned

 ### Initial Nmap Enumeration